emmett-framework/emmett/docs/dal/relations.md

 #### The join method

-To avoid the problem we've just exposed, weppy provides a `join` method over the sets.
+To avoid the problem we just exposed, weppy provides a `join` method over the sets.
 In fact, if you rewrite the example above like this:

 ```python
 users = User.all().join('posts').select()